-"When I look in the mirror, I feel disgusting," admitted former glamour model Katie Price to her Loose Women co-stars recently.
+"When I look in the mirror, I feel disgusting," admitted former glamour model Katie Price to her Loose Women co-stars last year.

-The mother of five was, this week, photographed arriving home from Istanbul after another facelift.
+This was after the mother of five was photographed arriving home from Istanbul after another facelift.
 Her hair is bloody and matted to her head and her eyes are barely able to open.
 There are pictures too of her son greeting her with flowers – presumably, he knows the drill.